tbielawa/dayz-charts/README.md

 * And what of teh sweet pics I promised?
 As above, ``lame = while loop``, ``cool = cron job``.
-You can update the chart as (pin)frequently as you wish.
+You can update the chart as (in)frequently as you wish.
 Here's how to update it every 5 minutes (showing crontab output as if you ran the last step already):

 ```